The Romanians, Part One

 The Romania Mare division was to have had four battalions of motorized infantry, just like a German panzer division.
 On paper at least, one of those battalions in the German division would be mounted in armored halftracks, while the others rode in trucks (gummipanzergrenadiere – “rubber Panzer Grenadiers”).
 All of the Romanians were rubber riflemen, and not even all of their trucks had four-wheel drive allowing them to operate well off-road.

 Romania did receive 27 German halftracks, and the Romania Mare division organized those they could convince to run (slightly less than half of them) into a separate company not formally attached to a matching infantry company.
-When Romania Mare went into action these vehicles were not used as transport but as close support, and their added firepower proved crucial.
+When Romania Mare went into action these vehicles were not used as transport but as close support, and their added firepower proved crucial in several actions.

 Like the German Army, the Armata Romana re-organized its infantry platoons after the horrific losses of 1941 and 1942 to rely on more firepower and less manpower.
 The platoon remained relatively large on paper, dropping from 55 to 50 men, but went from three to four machine guns and added a 60mm mortar team (due to shortages, some platoons had a German- or Soviet-made 50mm mortar instead).
 Seven of the 50 men now carried submachine gun instead of rifles, either the Romanian-made Oritsa or a captured Soviet model.